Functional instrumental variable regression with an application to estimating the impact of immigration on native wages: Appendix to Section on ``Functional IV estimator"

 \subsubsection{Proof of Theorem \ref{thm:convrate2}}

+In this proof, we consider the scenario where $\rho/2+2\geq\varsigma+\delta_{\zeta}$, thus incorporating the complementary result presented in Section \ref{sec_thm_conti1}.
 The whole proof is divided into two parts.\\ {\textbf{1.
 Proof of the convergence results}}: For the subsequent discussion, we first need to obtain an upper bound of $ \langle \widehat{f}_j - f_j ^s,\zeta\rangle$.
 From the expansion given in \eqref{eq:b1}, we have

 Note that the second term in \eqref{eqbb6} satisfies that $ ( \langle \widehat{f}_j - f_j , f_j^s \rangle \langle f_j ^s ,\zeta\rangle) ^2 \leq O_p (T^{-1} j^{-2\delta_{\zeta}+2 }) , $ for all $j=1,\ldots,\K$.
-Moreover, the first term in \eqref{eqbb6} satisfies the following: where the first inequality follows from the assumption on $\langle f_\ell, \zeta\rangle$ and the remaining inequalities are deduced from similar arguments that are used to obtain \eqref{eqafhat1}.
+Moreover, the first term in \eqref{eqbb6} satisfies the following: {\allowdisplaybreaks }where the first inequality follows from the assumption on $\langle f_\ell, \zeta\rangle$ and the remaining inequalities are deduced from similar arguments that are used to obtain \eqref{eqafhat1}.
 Because $T^{-1/2}j^{\rho} \leq O_p(T^{-1/2} \alpha ^{-1}) = o_p(1)$ uniformly in $j=1,\ldots, \K$, we conclude that, for each $j=1,\ldots, \K$,

 We next show the following:

 Given that $\|\widehat{\mathcal C}_{zz}-\mathcal C_{zz}\|_{\op}=o_p(1)$, the asymptotic results given in Theorem \ref{thm2w2}.\ref{thm2w2a} and \ref{thm2w2}.\ref{thm2w2b} are deduced without difficulty from \eqref{eqdesire0} and similar arguments used in our proofs given in Section \ref{sec:pf}.
 From the decomposition given in \eqref{eqpf0001a0}, it can be deduced that the desired result \eqref{eqdesire0} is established if the following terms are all $o_p(1)$: $\|\sum_{j=1}^{\K} ({({\lambda}_j^s)}^{-1}-\hat{\lambda}_j^{-1}) \langle {f}_j^s , \zeta \rangle \widehat{\xi}_j \|$, $\|\sum_{j=1}^{\K} ({({\lambda}_j^s)}^{-1}-\hat{\lambda}_j^{-1}) \langle \widehat{f}_j - f_j ^s , \zeta \rangle \widehat {\xi}_j \|$, $\Vert \sum_{j=1} ^{\K} ( {\lambda}_j ^s) ^{-1} \langle f_j ^s, \zeta \rangle (\widehat{\xi}_j - \xi_j ^s )\Vert$, and $ \Vert \sum_{j=1} ^{\K} ( {\lambda}_j ^s) ^{-1} \langle \widehat{f}_j - f_j ^s, \zeta \rangle \widehat{\xi}_j\Vert$.